bajracae/twitterJSON_p3/README.md

 # twitterJSON_p3
-## Please put this file in the same directory as the tweets.JSON file to run it.
+Please put this problem3.py in the same directory as the tweets.JSON file if you wish to run it.